erwald/elm-edit-distance/README.md

 ### 0.1.0

-* Initial version, with support for calculating Levenshtein distance and edit steps with the Wagner-Fischer algorithm.
+* Initial version, with support for calculating Levenshtein distance and edit steps using the Wagner-Fischer algorithm.